guseggert/c-multiformats/README.md

 If no backend is specified, then only the built-in hash functions will be available.
 You can also use custom crypto backends by registering hash functions at runtime with `mh_add_funcs()`.

+## Language Bindings
+There are example language bindings in the `bindings` directory:

+* Python (ctypes)
+* Java/JVM (Groovy using JNA)
+* Ruby (libffi)

 ## Contributing
-Contributions are greatly appreciated.
+Contributions and feedback are greatly appreciated.
 If something doesn't work for you, please open an issue (and if you can, help fix it!).